Lone Worker Safety Device – could you use yours?

 Lone Social Worker Abducted and Abused

-Lone Worker Abducted – is your training sufficient?
-Lone Worker Training may have helped a vulnerable social worker who was abducted and attacked by youths.
 Three teenagers who abducted and attacked a trainee social worker on a home visit have been jailed for a total of five years.
-Holly Loudoun, 23, was forced to her knees and hit […]
+The case raises urgent questions about whether lone worker safety training is keeping pace with the risks faced by frontline staff.
+The Attack Holly Loudoun, 23, was forced to her knees and […]

 Punch Drunk Restraint Training Design

-One of the key questions we have asked our colleagues in the field of training, as we have visited with them to share our approach is: “What stimulus are you preparing your staff to respond to?”
-The question is somewhat oblique, but it focusses on the heart of the matter – what do we […]
+What Stimulus Are You Preparing Your Staff to Respond To?
+One of the key questions we ask our colleagues in the field of training, as we visit with them to share our approach, is: “What stimulus are you preparing your staff to respond to?”
+The question is somewhat oblique, but it focuses on the heart […]

 Personal Safety Tips for Lone Workers (or anyone)

-Personal Safety Tips for Anyone: Our clients sometimes ask our Dynamis Team to deliver training on general personal safety for Lone Workers or in our specialised and highly developed future-facing Violence Prevention clinics for Survivors of Abuse.
-Here are 12 of our key personal safety tips, taken from and which form part of our Self-Protection Trainer Certification manual. […]
+Our clients sometimes ask our Dynamis Team to deliver training on general personal safety for Lone Workers or in our specialised Violence Prevention clinics for Survivors of Abuse.
+Here are 12 of our key personal safety tips, drawn from our Self-Protection Trainer Certification manual.
+12 Essential Personal Safety Tips 1.
+Body Language Matters Certain behaviours […]